breez/wasm-example-app/README.md

 # WASM Demo App

-A demonstration web app showing how to implement Bitcoin payments via the Lightning Network using the [Breez SDK - Nodeless](https://sdk-doc-liquid.breez.technology/) with WebAssembly.
+A demonstration web app showing how to implement Bitcoin payments via Lightning using the [Breez SDK - Nodeless](https://sdk-doc-liquid.breez.technology/) with WebAssembly.

 ## Overview